-In honor of Georgia’s veterans, this is one of the State Parks that highlights a golf course, plus a military museum that reflects the conflicts from Revolutionary War through the Gulf War.
+In honor of Georgia’s veterans, this is one of the State Parks that highlights a golf course, plus a military museum that reflects the conflicts from the Revolutionary War through the Gulf War.

 What’s more, it’s on Lake Blackshear where boating and fishing are popular pastimes.
 Hiking trails and the on-site golf club (featuring 18-holes) are also popular.

 The club has 78 lodge rooms, 10 cottages, and 2 restaurants.
-At the campground are 77 full service sites with pull through and big rig access.
+At the campground are 77 full-service sites with pull-through and big rig access.

 Many other amenities include beach access, a boat ramp, playground, a pet area, and workout facilities.
 Exit 101 at Cordele